 But for that potential to flourish, these markets should take stock of the 2500 years of trial and error already exercised.
 And avoid wasting time, learning the same expensive lessons of the past again in the future.

-Canadians can buy, sell and trade Bitcoin, QCAD and Ether on Bitvo, a secure, fast and easy to use digital currency exchange platform.
+Canadians can buy, sell and trade Bitcoin, QCAD and Ether on Bitvo, a secure, fast and easy to use digital currency trading platform.

 Clients also get exclusive access to the Bitvo Cash Card and the Bitvo Same Day Guarantee.